 Why Changing Tides

-Changing Tides was designed to incorporate the aspects that are lost in the transition from short term treatment such as: peer relationships, accountability, and structure.
+Changing Tides treatment facility inpatient and outpatient treatment programs are designed to incorporate the aspects that are lost in the transition from short term treatment such as: peer relationships, accountability, and structure.

-Our clients receive a structured and comprehensive program that supports their recovery and sobriety.
-In our program, clients are able to focus on their goals, as well as coping skills and tools necessary for recovery and then are able to put it to work!
+Our clients receive a structured and comprehensive program – whether residential or general/intensive outpatient programs – that supports their recovery and sobriety.
+In our drug addiction program, clients are able to focus on their goals, as well as coping skills and tools necessary for recovery and then are able to put it to work!
 The major focus of our program is relapse prevention with an emphasis on specific goals such as;

-- Addressing underlying issues revolving around the addiction
+- Addressing underlying issues revolving around their alcohol or drug use

 - Obtaining a positive support network